Andy Cohen Throws Shade At Kelly Dodd While Discussing ‘RHOC’ Drama

 Did Andy Cohen just throw some major shade at Kelly Dodd?

 According to an August 21 report from OK!
-Magazine, the Watch What Happens Live host made fun of the Real Housewives of Orange County cast member, who has recently taken public aim at co-stars Tamra Judge and Vicki Gunvalson, during a recent Q&A session on YouTube.
+Magazine, the Watch What Happens Live host made fun of The Real Housewives of Orange County cast member, who has recently taken public aim at co-stars Tamra Judge and Vicki Gunvalson, during a recent Q&A session on YouTube.

-During the session, which was held days ago, a fan asked Cohen when he was planning to introduce his six-month-old son, Benjamin, to the Real Housewives franchise and in response, he told the fan that he wasn’t planning to do so at any point in time.
+During the session, which was held days ago, a fan asked Cohen when he was planning to introduce his 6-month-old son, Benjamin, to the Real Housewives franchise, and in response, he told the fan that he wasn’t planning to do so at any point in time.
 Instead, he is planning to allow Benjamin to discover the series once he’s old enough to watch.

 Cohen then admitted that Benjamin has seen bits and pieces of the series.